magpylib/magpylib/docs/_pages/docu/docu_magpylib_api.md

 2. `observers`: array-like of shape (3,) or (n,3) giving the observer positions.
 3. `kwargs`: a dictionary with inputs of shape (x,) or (n,x).
 Must include all mandatory class-specific inputs.
 By default, `position=(0,0,0)` and `orientation=None`(=unit rotation).

 All "scalar" inputs of shape (x,) are automatically tiled up to shape (n,x) to create a set of n computation instances.
 The field is returned in the shape (n,3).
-The following code demonstrates the direct interface.
+The following code demonstrates the functional interface.

 ::::{grid}
 :gutter: 5